IBM/secure-bitcoin-wallet/README.md

 runs as a Web frontend to interact with bitcoin users via a Web browser.
 It runs on [Laravel](https://laravel.com/), an emerging application framework written in PHP taking advantage of NodeJS for client-side rendering.
-These two components are dockernized to run in a Docker container on x86 or in an isolated container on a LinuexONE Secure Service Container (SSC).
+These two components are dockernized to run in a Docker container on x86 or in an isolated container on a LinuxONE Secure Service Container (SSC).

 ![A blockdiagram](https://github.com/IBM/secure-bitcoin-wallet/blob/images/images/blockdiagram.png)*Block Diagram*